-- Make the smallest accomplishment the biggest celebration they have ever experienced!
+Finally, let the smallest accomplishment be the biggest celebration they have ever experienced!
 When a child does something amazing, let them know it.
 Scream, hug, cheer, clap, reward, high five, or stand on your head!
 Do whatever it takes to them know that they are correctly communicating and progressing toward their overall goal.

 When my little guy who loved dinosaurs needed to work more on verbs than dinosaur names, this little project was born:

-I have been using this type of activity in various forms over the last year.
+I have been using this type of activity in various forms in preschool with speech therapy over the last year.
 It has gotten to the point where my PreK and Kindergarteners request “Feeding Animals” if I don’t pull one out every week or two.
 My strategies listed above are confirmed!
 We get plenty of repetitions in, are able to use the same activity to target a variety of goals and we ALL have fun.

 What else do you have in your “bag of tricks” for toddlers?
 Please feel free to comment below.